-Progressive multifocal leukoencephalopathy (PML) is caused by a virus called JC virus (JCV), named after the initials of the patient in whom it was first discovered.
+Progressive multifocal leukoencephalopathy (PML) is caused by a virus called JC virus (JCV), named after the patient’s initials in whom it was first discovered.
 The virus is widespread and is found in up to 85% of the general adult population.

 In total, PML occurs in about one in every 200,000 people.
-Each year, an estimated 4,000 people develop PML in the United States and Europe combined.
+Each year, an estimated 4,000 people develop PML in the United States and Europe.

 The term “multifocal” means that JCV causes disease in multiple parts of the brain.
-However, it is possible for a person with PML to have only one brain injury rather than multiple injuries.
+However, it is possible for a person with PML to have only one brain injury rather than various injuries.

 Signs and symptoms of leukoencephalopathy